slerpyyy/crispy/README.md

 # crispy
-a small and simple Python script packer made for sizecoding challenges
+a small and simple Python script packer made for size-coding challenges

 ## Usage
 ```